parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

+# Lifestyle Factors

+As well as managing Parkinson’s, there are general medical recommendations to improve long-term health.
+The following advice is based on general NHS guidance, tailored for people with Parkinson’s.
+The focus is on things you can do, or support you can access, that may help to prevent problems in the future.

 ## Vaccinations

 Vaccinations are medications designed to prevent infections.
 Vaccination schedules change over time according to the latest scientific research.
 At present (July 2020), the recommendations for adults with Parkinson’s are: